-Northeast residents brace for late season Nor'easter
+Late winter roars in with 1 in 3 Americans under weather alert

 - Damaging wind gusts of up to 60 mph to hit some areas

-- 12 to 18 inches of snow expected for New York City and Boston
+- Up to 18 inches of snow expected for New York City and Boston

-(CNN)March snowstorms bring the threat of a late season Nor'easter to residents of the Northeast United States with snow squalls and powerful winds expected to hit New York City, Connecticut and Boston on Monday and Tuesday, forecasters say.
+(CNN)The Farmer's Almanac says March usually blows in like a lion and leaves like a lamb.
+But this year it seems to be the opposite.

+Less than two weeks ago, the nation's capital was enjoying 80-degree temperatures.

+Forecasters expect Washington will get off easy, with 5-10 inches of snow.

+Boston and the New York metro area could get up to 18 inches, forecasters say.
+Shoppers began tweeting photos of long lines and empty shelves at grocery stores.

-Just one week before the start of spring, the National Weather Service issued a blizzard watch for New York City, Long Island, metro New Jersey, northern Connecticut, southern Rhode Island and parts of eastern Massachusetts, including Boston.
+Just one week before the official start of spring, the weather service issued a blizzard warning for northeastern New Jersey, southeastern New York and southern Connecticut.
+Cities under winter storm warnings include Boston, Philadelphia, Baltimore and Washington D.C.

+Travelers should expect delays.
+By 11 a.m.
+Monday, airlines had canceled 1,241 Tuesday flights out of six large airports in the storm's path, and 1,106 arrivals, according to FlightAware.
+(Keep up with the latest cancellations here.)

+New York Gov. Andrew Cuomo activated the State Emergency Operations Center for Monday evening.
+State agencies have already positioned personnel, assets, and state stockpile resources -- including sandbags, generators and pumps -- to key areas.

+Cuomo urged commuters to drive carefully and avoid unnecessary travel.
+Motorists, especially tractor trailers, should be prepared for road closures across the state.

+On Twitter, the storm (dubbed "Stella" by the Weather Channel) generated memes of Marlon Brando despairingly calling for "Stella!" in the classic movie "A Streetcar Named Desire."

-Ahead of the strong storm, bone-chilling temperatures persist across the region, highs in New York remain below freezing, forecasters said.
+Ahead of the storm, bone-chilling temperatures persist across the region.
+Highs in New York should remain below freezing, forecasters said.

 "Nearly one in every three people in the US are under a winter weather alert of some sort," CNN meteorologist Pedram Javaheri said.
 "This all comes after what seemed like it would be the year without a winter."